St. Christopher's School (Richmond, Virginia): Academics

 St. Christopher's includes junior kindergarten through 12th grade.
 It offers more than 25 Advanced Placement courses.
 A program of coordination with nearby St. Catherine's School allows a broader selection of courses at the Upper School level, taught in coeducational classes on both campuses.
 After graduating, 100% of its students attend a four–year college.

 Niche ranks the school as the number two all-boys high school and the number 8 K through grade twelve school in Virginia.

 Student life

 Athletics

 St. Christopher's School belongs to two athletic associations, the Virginia Prep League and the Virginia Independent Schools Athletic Association (VISAA).
 St. Christopher's has longstanding athletic rivalries with Benedictine High School, Collegiate School, and Woodberry Forest School.

-The wrestling program, considered one of the best in Virginia, held a streak of thirteen consecutive Prep League and state VISAA championships.
+The wrestling program, considered one of the best in Virginia, holds a streak of 21 straight Virginia Prep League titles and 3 consecutive VISAA State championships, as well as 16 of the last 22.